Speed is changing the way golf is played.

 Or, you can invest more in a high-quality launch monitor like Flightscope Mevo or Voice Caddie SC300.

 Make sure to read the average PGA Tour stats from Trackman to compare your numbers.
-Once you’ve established your base swing speed with different golf clubs, let’s get into the best ways to increase your speed.
+Once you’ve established your base swing speed with different golf clubs, let’s get into the best ways to increase your swing speed.

 The most popular way to increase swing speed is through speed training with weighted clubs and other training aids.
 The goal is to retrain your muscles to adapt to the new speed and make it normal.